Are you thinking about “How to harvest kale” that you have grown in the yard and now want to have on your platter?

-Before its death you should harvest all of its leaves and pick whole plant by cutting from stalk.
-Cut the plant stalk near soil.
+Before its death, you should harvest all of its leaves and pick the whole plant by cutting from the stalk.
+Cut the plant stalk near the soil.

-You can use these leaves immediately or store properly for later use as guided below.
+You can use these leaves immediately or store them properly for later use as guided below.

 Storing Harvested Kale Leaves – How to Store Kale Leaves?

-When you are done with all harvesting of kale leaves considering weather and all other factors, you can store in right way to use even after weeks.
+When you are done with all harvesting of kale leaves considering the weather and all other factors, you can store them in the right way to use even after weeks.

 Washing with tap water before saving will free from health concerns.